Parity Quantum Optimization: Benchmarks: Background

 \subsection{Parity Quantum Computing}

-The parity transformation, described in Ref. \cite{compilerpaper} and Ref. \cite{constraintpaper} of this series is the generalization of the LHZ-architecture \cite{Lechner2015}.
+The parity transformation, described in Ref.~\cite{compilerpaper} and Ref.~\cite{constraintpaper} of this series is the generalization of the LHZ-architecture \cite{Lechner2015}.
 For completeness we summarize the main steps.
 Consider the general problem Hamiltonian for $N$ qubits

 containing spin terms of arbitrary order.
-Let us denote the number of terms in $H$ by $K$.
-The parity compiler relies on the mapping of such a general interaction Hamiltonian for $N$ qubits to a Hamiltonian involving \textit{physical qubits} $\Tilde{\sigma}$ which represent all the products of the logical qubit operators involved in eq. \eqref{eq:logical_hamiltonian}.
-As usually $K>N$, the Hilbert space of the new Hamiltonian is larger than the Hilbert space of the logical problem.
+Let us denote the number of terms in $H_p$ by $K$.
+The parity compiler relies on the mapping of such a general interaction Hamiltonian for $N$ qubits to a Hamiltonian involving \textit{physical qubits} $\Tilde{\sigma}$ which represent all the products of the logical qubit operators involved in Eq.~\eqref{eq:logical_hamiltonian}.
+As usually ${K>N}$, the Hilbert space of the new Hamiltonian is larger than the Hilbert space of the logical problem.
 Therefore, $N_C={K-N+D}$ constraints have to be imposed in order to preserve the number of degrees of freedom, where $D$ denotes the number of degeneracies in the original Hamiltonian.
 These constraints are chosen such that invalid configurations of the physical qubits are energetically unfavorable, using generalized closed cycles in the logical hypergraph \cite{compilerpaper}.
 With that, the physical Hamiltonian reads

 where the first term sums over all physical qubits representing an interaction, and the second term enforces the constraints.
-The constraints can be any product of $k$-body terms.
-However, for two-dimensional lattices, 3- and 4-body terms are the most practical, because it is crucial for implementations that constraints are \textit{geometrically local} interactions, e.g.\ nearest neighbor on a square lattice.
+The coefficients $c_l$ denote the constraint strength and the brackets around $\Tilde \sigma_z^{(l, 4)}$ indicate that a constraint can contain either 3 or 4 qubits and will be omitted in the remainder of this paper.
+A constraint can be any product of $k$-body terms.
+However, for two-dimensional lattices, 3- and 4-body terms are the most practical, because it is crucial for implementations that constraints are \textit{geometrically local} interactions, e.g.\ nearest neighbors on a square lattice.